Library Membership

 • Employer record (pay stub, or letter from employer)

-• Secondary School, College or University report card or transcript
+• Secondary School, College or University report card or transcript (current year or last semester taken in previous year)

 *Any piece of ID presented must be valid (non-expired); photocopies will not be accepted; digital formats will be accepted.